 Ronald A. Peterson Law Clinic, Seattle U Law’s renowned clinical training program, offers opportunities for 2L/3L students to work on actual cases helping real clients with critical legal issues related to housing, immigration, civil rights, workers’ rights, international human rights, and more.

 Externships provide law students with the ability to work with non-profit legal aid and social service organizations – for course credit – that are on the front lines of social justice advocacy and action.

-The Access to Justice Institute strives to inspire law students toward a lifelong commitment to social justice, public interest and public service.
-ATJI serves as the bridge between academics and action, encouraging students to be leaders for justice.
+Access to Justice Institute provides opportunities to work on issues related to social justice, public interest, and public service, serving as the bridge between academics and action, encouraging students to be leaders for justice.

-The Fred T. Korematsu Center for Law and Equality aims to advance social justice by fostering critical thinking about discrimination in U.S. society and through targeted advocacy to foster equality and freedom.
+Fred T. Korematsu Center for Law & Equality advances social justice by fostering critical thinking about discrimination in U.S. society and through targeted advocacy to foster equality and freedom.
 The center's work is divided into three units: research, advocacy and education projects.

-SJSJ is a peer-reviewed, student-edited journal that was founded in 2001 to promote critical interdisciplinary discussions on urgent problems of social justice, including exploring the often-conflicting meanings of justice that arise in a diverse society.
+Seattle Journal for Social Justice is a peer-reviewed, student-edited journal that promotes critical interdisciplinary discussions on urgent problems of social justice.